yavin-dev/framework/README.md

 ## Yavin Framework [![Pipeline Status][status-image]][status-url]

-> **Note:** This repository contains the core code of the Yavin framework.
+> **Note:** This test repository contains the core code of the Yavin framework.
 If you want to build an application using Yavin, visit the [Yavin App Repository](https://github.com/yavin-dev/app).

 Yavin is a framework for rapidly building custom data applications that offers both a UI and an API.
 Yavin can also be deployed as a standalone business intelligence tool in a few simple steps.